“Here's the guest room!"

 It made a nice, dry sound.

-"Thankfully, since I'm not there anymore, I can come here with you instead.
-It seems like I have access to a lot of files here, but is it really okay?"
+“Thankfully, since I'm not there anymore, I can come here with you instead.
+It seems like I have access to a lot of files here, but is that really okay?”

-It was only the one time, but while Terra was looking around for handmade items in the shopping district in the Year 240 Ring, she saw a small, masked figure dressed in black jumping from roof to roof.
+It was only once, but while Terra was looking around for handmade items in the Year 240 Ring shopping district, she saw a small, masked figure dressed in black jumping from roof to roof.
 The figure jumped down to a bay window and scaled its decorative eaves.
 As they passed through, they spun around the railing before tumbling into the outer passageways.
 They completely ignored the road as they jumped from building to building.

 Terra noticed the figure because the people around her were looking up in surprise.
-Whoever it was moved deliberately, relying on their grip, leg power, and the weaker 0.8G gravity of the Year 240 Ring, not on any special ability or tools.
-It didn't look like their goal was to shock people.
-They ignored everyone's attention, continuing with what looked like a risky acrobatic challenge.
+Whoever it was moved deliberately, relying on their grip, leg power, and the weaker 0.8G gravity of the Year 240 Ring, not on any special technique or tooling.
+It didn't look like they were out to shock people.
+They ignored everyone's attention and carried on with the risky-looking acrobatic challenge.

-Terra made an unplanned purchase after that.
-After dinner that evening, she pulled Diode aside.
+Terra made an unplanned purchase afterwards.
+Once they finished dinner that evening, she pulled Diode aside.

 “Die-san, would you take this?”